 Chicory can stimulate the uterus and cause miscarriage, so shouldn’t be eaten when pregnant.

-The white sap of chicory can cause an irritation in people with very sensitive skin, but most people don’t have any issues handling it.
+The white sap of chicory can irritate people with very sensitive skin, but most people don’t have any issues handling it.

 Could you please tell me if chicory is the same plant that we call bachelors button in the East?